sammyCHY/devops_project/Jenkins-Pipeline-Job/jenkins-pipeline-job.md

 ### Installing Docker

 Before jenkins can run docker commands, we need to install docker on the same instance jenkins was installed.
-From our shell scripting knownledge, let's install docker with shell script.
+From our shell scripting knowledge, let's install docker with shell script.

 i.
 Create a file named docker.sh